kylemadkins/2DGameEngine/README.md

 The project was developed with Visual Studio 2022.
 It should detect the CMakeLists.txt automatically.

-If you're using macOS or Linux, you can run these commands from the root directory:
+If you're using macOS or Linux, you can run these commands from the root directory.
 ```
 cmake -B build -S .
 cd build